ajeetraina/mcp-portal/README.md

 ## About

-The Docker MCP Community Portal aims to be the most comprehensive, up-to-date resource for Docker Model Context Protocol implementations.
-It improves upon the traditional "awesome list" format by providing:
+The Docker MCP Community Portal aims to be the most comprehensive, up-to-date resource for Docker implementations of the Model Context Protocol (MCP).
+MCP is a protocol designed to enable large language models (LLMs) like Claude to interact with external tools and data sources, and this portal specifically focuses on Docker-related MCP servers and tools.

+The Docker MCP Portal improves upon the traditional "awesome list" format by providing:

 - A modern, responsive web interface
 - Filtering and search capabilities
-- Detailed information about each MCP server
+- Detailed information about each Docker MCP server
 - Simple contribution process through pull requests

+## What is the Model Context Protocol (MCP)?

+The Model Context Protocol (MCP) is an open protocol that enables AI assistants such as Claude, ChatGPT, and others to interact with external tools and data sources in a structured way.
+In the case of Docker MCP implementations, these servers allow AI assistants to manage Docker containers, networks, volumes, images, and other Docker resources through natural language interactions.

+Some key capabilities of Docker MCP servers include:

+- Container lifecycle management (create, start, stop, remove)
+- Image handling (build, pull, push, list)
+- Volume and network operations
+- Docker Compose workflow management
+- Resource monitoring and inspection
+- Security controls and access management

 ## Contributing

 We welcome contributions!
-To add your MCP server to the list:
+To add your Docker MCP server or tool to the list:

 1. Fork this repository
-2. Add your entry to `_data/mcp_servers.yml`
+2. Add your entry to `_data/mcp_servers.yml` or `_data/mcp_tools.yml`
 3. Submit a pull request

 For detailed instructions, please see [CONTRIBUTING.md](CONTRIBUTING.md).